Skip to content

 HTML encoding

-Encoding is decided per extension, not globally:
+Encoding is decided per extension plus the profile:

-• The unnamed @(...) output and non‑HTML extensions (guid, out, list, if, …) emit their text as‑is.
+• The unnamed @(...) output encodes only under OutputProfile.Html (see Output profiles); @raw(...) and non‑HTML extensions (guid, out, list, if, …) emit their text as‑is under both profiles.

-To emit user‑controlled text safely, prefer @string(...) or @html(...) over the bare @(...) form.
+To emit user‑controlled text safely, run under OutputProfile.Html (or prefer @string(...) / @html(...)) rather than the bare @(...) form under Text.